stellar-deprecated/solar/docs/css-guide.md

 -->

 ### Sass variables and functions
-The syntax for naming kelp core variables are similar to that of basics and components.
+The syntax for naming solar core variables are similar to that of basics and components.
 First, it starts out with a prefix: `k` for themable and `K` for non-themable.
 Then, the category, and then subcategories or name of the variable.
 ```
 Syntax: (k|K)-category[-subCategory|-name]
 ```

 It is prefixed in such a unique way because.

-Kelp already has a definition for a few types of variables/functions in sass:
+Solar already has a definition for a few types of variables/functions in sass:
-- k-color
+- s-color

-Kelp does not use sass maps because it wants to stay as simple as possible so that in the future it may be ported to another system (such as postcss).
+Solar does not use sass maps because it wants to stay as simple as possible so that in the future it may be ported to another system (such as postcss).

 ### Readability/clarity/usefulness over perfection
 It is important to follow this styleguide as much as possible.
 Exceptions can and will occur though, and in those cases, use your best judgement and lean towards the side of making things easy for others to understand.